 No worker’s comp offset will take place if you are receiving Social Security retirement benefits.
 Therefore, if you are on SSI and are going to file a worker’s comp claim, it may be in your best interest to consider retiring early.
 Though your Social Security benefits will naturally be lower, your worker’s compensation payments will not be affected.
 Of course, it is not beneficial to consider retiring early unless you are over 60, so this option doesn’t work for everyone.

 Worker’s compensation can be a complex system to navigate, and with the added confusion of SSI and offsets, it can get overwhelming quickly.
-If you are currently on SSI and are filing a worker’s comp claim, it is best to contact a competent workers’ compensation attorney.
+If you are currently on SSI and are filing a worker’s comp claim, it is best to contact a competent workers’ compensation attorney in Orange County.
 Injury attorneys are well-versed in the nuances of SSI and worker’s comp laws and will be able to determine the best options for you to reduce or eliminate your offset.Read More